A primer on the closure of algebraic complexity classes under factoring: Factoring via Hensel lifting

 In general, if a repeated number of these steps achieve a ramification degree equal to that of the degree of $f$, then we have a certificate of irreducibility of $f$ over $\Q_p$.

-The above two algebraic themes give a randomized poly-time algorithm to factor $f(x)\in\Q_p[x]$.
-The time-complexity is based on analyzing the (Galois) symmetries of both the ramified and unramified field extensions of $\Q_p$ that the algorithm constructs.
+The above two algebraic themes give a randomised poly-time algorithm to factor $f(x)\in\Q_p[x]$.
+The time-complexity is based on analysing the (Galois) symmetries of both the ramified and unramified field extensions of $\Q_p$ that the algorithm constructs.